ntnq2000/SQL-50/README.md

 ## Repository Structure
 The solutions are organized by problem difficulty, following the structure of the LeetCode study plan.
 Each file is named problem_name.sql.
-* Easy/ - Solutions for easy-level problems.
+* Easy - Solutions for easy-level problems.
-* Medium/ - Solutions for medium-level problems.
+* Medium - Solutions for medium-level problems.
-* Hard/ - Solutions for hard-level problems.
+* Hard - Solutions for hard-level problems.

 <!---LeetCode Topics Start-->
 # LeetCode Topics